microsoft/code-with-engineering-playbook/docs/design/design-reviews/recipes/engagement-process.md

 ## Envisioning / Architecture Design Session (ADS)

 Early in an engagement Microsoft works with customers to understand their unique goals and objectives and establish a definition of done.
 Microsoft dives deep into existing customer infrastructure and architecture to understand potential constraints.
+Additionally, we seek to understand and uncover specific [non-functional requirements](../../design-patterns/non-functional-requirements-capture-guide.md) that influence the solution.

 During this time the team uncovers many unknowns, leveraging all new-found information, in order to help generate an impactful design that meets customer goals.